 New Developments for Faster Healing, Less Scarring

 One of UC San Diego Health's areas of expertise is complex flap reconstruction after radiation.
-Use of hyperbaric oxygen and other treatments also enhance healing and outcome.
-Dr. Wallace and the entire surgical team spend adequate time with patients to review their options and preferences and to explain the risks, benefits and projected outcomes of various procedures.
+We use all available technologies, including oxygen and other treatments, to enhance healing and outcome.
+Our surgical team spends extensive time with patients to review their options and preferences and to explain the risks, benefits and expected results of each type of treatment.